Juan Capistrano Sepúlveda

-Juan Capistrano Sepulveda (1814–1898) was an early California politician and pioneer in Los Angeles.
+Juan Capistrano Sepúlveda (1814–1898) was a Californio politician and pioneer in Los Angeles.
 He was a member of the prominent Sepúlveda family of California.

-Juan Capistrano Sepulveda was a son of Jose Dolores Sepulveda (1793 - 1824).
+Juan Capistrano Sepúlveda was a son of José Dolores Sepúlveda (1793 - 1824).
 He served on the third Los Angeles County Board of Supervisors in 1854 for the 3rd District.
-The County Supervisors in 1854 were David W. Alexander, Stephen C. Foster, Juan Sepulveda, Cristobal Aguilar, and Samuel S. Thompson.
+The County Supervisors in 1854 were David W. Alexander, Stephen C. Foster, Juan Sepúlveda, Cristóbal Aguilar, and Samuel S. Thompson.